SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 ApplyContinuousEffect(Ability):
     effects              : set(ContinuousEffect)
     application_delay    : float
-    allowed_types        : set(GameEntityType)
+    allowed_types        : set(children(GameEntityType))
     blacklisted_entities : set(GameEntity)
 ```

-Applies a batch of continuous effects on another game entity.
+Applies a continuous effects on another game entity.

 **effects**
 The applied continuous effect definitions.

 **application_delay**
-Time between the initiation of the ability and the application of the effects.
+Time between the initiation of the ability and the application of the effects in seconds.

 **allowed_types**
 Whitelist of game entity types that can be targeted with the ability.